mako-framework/docs/02_routing_and_controllers/01_routing.md

 	->when(['id' => '[0-9]+'])
 	->middleware('cache');

 You can also pass parameters to your middleware.
+Parameters are parsed as JSON so booleans, strings, arrays, objects (associative arrays), null and numeric values are valid.

 In the example below we're telling the middleware to cache the response for 60 minutes instead of the default 10.

 	$routes->get('/articles/{id}', 'app\controllers\Articles::view')
 	->when(['id' => '[0-9]+'])
 	->middleware('cache("minutes":60)');

-> Middleware parameters are parsed as JSON.
-So booleans, strings, arrays, objects (associative arrays), null and numeric values are valid.
+> In the example above we created a middleware that uses named parameters; however, you can also use unnamed parameters (`cache(60)`).

+> Note that if you use unnamed parameters then you'll have to use numeric keys to access the parameters in the middleware.

 <a id="route_middleware:middleware_priority"></a>